PopnPrimp/popgym/_posts/2021-03-04-self-defense-mayday.md

 Excited to announce our next workshop collaboration with the folks at MayDay space!
 If you haven't checked out our intro to self-defense workshop yet, this is def one to tune into.

 Catch you on March 4th at 7!
-Please RSVP at [the link here](https://withfriends.co/event/9476400/virtual_self_defense_workshop)
+To RSVP and get the zoom link (as well as to support this super cool space) check [the link here](https://withfriends.co/event/9476400/virtual_self_defense_workshop) for more info.

 <iframe src="https://withfriends.co/pop_gym/embed/raw:kind=Join" width="306" height="64" frameborder="0"></iframe>